 Address: 1200 Getty Center Dr, LA, CA 90049, United States

 Ever wondered why the Getty Center was built at a $1.3 billion cost?
 A visit to the place will make you stop wondering.
-So if you’re looking for more things to do in California, you should check the Center out.
+If you want more things to do in California, check out the Getty.
 Everything about the place is amusing.
 Plus, the entrance fee is free!

 The Center is home to one of the two Getty Museums.
 Paintings, manuscripts, sculptures, and photographs from the pre-20th century are what you’ll catch here.
 But I swear the Getty is not as boring as it sounds.